Dortmund slump to fourth Bundesliga defeat in a row

 Dortmund took control and the breakthrough seemed imminent as Zieler pushed Henrikh Mkhitaryan's low shot around the post and tipped Mats Hummels' header onto the crossbar in the opening 20 minutes.

-Marco Reus went agonisingly close either side of halftime yet was denied by Zieler, before Japan forward Kiyotake broke the deadlock at the other end in the 61st minute.
+Reus was agonisingly close either side of halftime before being denied by another Zieler save before Japan forward Kiyotake broke the deadlock at the other end in the 61st minute.

 Dortmund lost their confidence, were frustrated by Hanover's spoiling tactics and never looked like equalising even after visiting defender Ceyhun Gulselam was sent off after a second booking late in the game